bsc-life/mteapy/README.md

                         |   /                        \ \._,\ '/
                         `'-'                          `--'  `"

-MTEApy is a Python library for **Metabolic Task Enrichment Analysis** (MTEA) that leverages the use of powerful contraint-based metabolic model frameworks.
-It uses metabolic tasks to inferr the metabolic states or changes using transcriptomic data.
+MTEApy is a Python library and command-line tool for **Metabolic Task Enrichment Analysis** (MTEA) that leverages powerful constraint-based metabolic model frameworks.
+It uses metabolic tasks to infer the metabolic phenotype or changes in metabolic pathway expression based on transcriptomic data.

 ## **Installation**